hull-ships/hull-sql/assets/readme.md

 The SQL imported does not write in your database - we recommend you provide read-only credentials to increase security.

 To connect the SQL Database connector, go to Ships.
-You’ll need to select your Database type (Postgres or MySQL), enter it’s location, username and password, enter a Connection String and write a SQL query to extract the right data into Hull.
+You’ll need to select your Database type (Postgres or MySQL), enter its location, username and password, enter a Connection String and write a SQL query to extract the right data into Hull.

 By default, this will run every 3 hours.